In advance of the October gubernatorial debates, a new AARP Survey of 800 registered voters shows urgent priorities for Kentucky voters age 50-plus.

 We want to hear from our members and voters.
 Please send us your feedback: firstname.lastname@example.org

 Kentucky voters go to the polls on Tuesday, November 5, 2019 to choose the state’s next Governor and other Constitutional Officers.
 With more than 3 decades of voter engagement experience, AARP is working to focus on issues for Kentuckians 50-plus in November.
-“With the 2019 election just weeks away, the new video voter guide and our live debate from Danville are important resource for voters so they know where candidates stand on the issues,” said Charlotte Whittaker, AARP Kentucky’s volunteer State President.
+“With the 2019 election just weeks away, the new video voter guide and the state's on survey of voters 50-plus are important resources to know know where candidates stand on the issues,” according to Charlotte Whittaker, AARP Kentucky’s volunteer State President.
 “Candidates are wise to pay attention to Kentucky’s most powerful voting group: voters age 50 and up.
 We know Kentucky voters age 50-plus make the difference in our elections because they turn out to vote in large numbers.”

 Kentuckians will elect their next governor and other constitutional officers (i.e., Attorney General, Treasurer, Auditor, and Commissioner of Agriculture) on Tuesday, November 5, 2019.